loiccattani/dotfiles/readme.md

 # Arko's Dotfiles

 My dotfiles.

-To bring a little piece of 127.0.0.1 to other places...
+*There is no place like 127.0.0.1* -- No longer valid...

 # How to Install